 The rise of new construction begs the question: Is building more supply the only way to meet the growing demand?

 Currently, there is an average vacancy of ~6% in the Raleigh-Durham region, representing an inventory of around 8,000 rental units⁴ .
 The growth rate of demand in the region (especially for renters) outpaces the number of units that are up for lease.
-Alcove believes that the existing supply, already constructed homes and condos, can be optimized to better fit incoming demand rather than building new supply.
+Alcove believes that the existing supply, already constructed homes and condos, can be optimized to better fit incoming demand rather than building.

 As the region continues to grow, the demand for less efficient rental units (studio apartments, 1 bedroom units) will rise, and we believe that shared living arrangements can allow existing multi-family units to be converted instead to meet this demand.
-In Co-Living properties, tenants receive a better price/sq ft. ratio, in addition to other benefits that save them both time and money.
+In Co-Living properties, tenants receive a better price/sq ft. ratio, in addition to other benefits.
 Because of this, consumer education is important for this concept to work and grow.

-By turning single family homes, townhomes and apartments into a new type of rental supply, we‘ve made renting more efficient and created downward pressure on rental prices.
+By turning homes into a new type of rental supply, we‘ve made supply more efficient and created downward pressure on rental prices.
 This is great news for renters, and thanks to this price pressure, property managers fill vacant homes with qualified roommates faster than leasing traditionally.

-Ever since we introduced the concept of “Coliving” to the Raleigh-Durham area, we’ve placed thousands of people in per-bedroom leases in beautiful homes.
+Ever since we introduced the concept of “Shared housing” to the Raleigh-Durham area, we’ve placed hundreds of people in per-bedroom leases in beautiful homes.
 Alcove has made this possible by coordinating move-in dates, budgets, and lease lengths of users and matching them into compatible groups.
 We are filling vacant homes that were not previously the bulk of renters searching for single bedroom units.

-For landlords, Alcove offers the opportunity to rapidly fill their rental homes, increasing occupancy and generating greater returns — 20% increased NOI over standard leasing.
+Alcove offers landlords the opportunity to rapidly fill their rental homes, decrease vacancy risk and turn-over costs, generating greater returns — 50% increased NOI over standard leasing on average.

-All this being said, we’re excited to be at the forefront of the coliving industry helping both renters and landlords.
+All this being said, we’re excited to be at the forefront of the shared housing industry helping both renters and landlords.
 We’ll soon expand to cities across the country.
 Let us know if you’d like to see us in your city.